gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 * For the top-level block of the current source, we add the top-level definitions and the bindings for the `using` declarations.

-The last, non-lexical search environment is the environments for built-in artifacts.
+The last, non-lexical search environment is the environment for built-in artifacts.
 Currently, it contains `String` for `cds.String`, similarly `LargeString`, `Integer`, `Integer64`, `Binary`, `LargeBinary`, `Decimal`, `DecimalFloat`, `Double`, `Date`, `Time`, `Timestamp`, `DateTime`, and `Boolean`.